snjvkthrvn/Algorithmia-ThePathOfLogic/design_docs/puzzles/BOSS_FRACTURED_SENTINEL.md

 | **Concepts Tested** | Sequential Processing + Mapping (Combined) |

 ### Boss Identity
 The Fractured Sentinel is not an enemy to destroy—it's a **trial to prove mastery**.
-The player must demonstrate they can combine both puzzle mechanics (pattern following AND shard mapping) under time pressure and interference.
+The player must demonstrate they can combine both puzzle mechanics (pattern following AND key-value mapping) under time pressure and interference.

+**Note:** This boss is separate from P0-2 (Flow Consoles).
+The Sentinel tests the same mapping concept but with harder mechanics—more shards, more sockets, and active interference.

 ### Design Philosophy
 This boss fight establishes the pattern for all future bosses: